 Table of Contents

-- What an auto loan payoff quote usually includes
+- What does an auto loan payoff quote usually include?

-- How title release and lien release work
+- How do title release and lien release work?

 - Payoff steps by situation